andrkole/AStarAI/README.md

 # AStarAI
-Seminar za kolegij Umjetne Inteligencije
+# Seminar work for a college class